philmayes/midi_maker/README.md

 It takes no parameters.

 ### mute
 The voices created with the `voice` command are initially all audible.
 Turn one or more voices off with `mute voices=vname1,vname2...`.
-Turn all voices off with `mute voices=all`.The inverse of `mute` is `hear`.
+Turn all voices off with `mute voices=all`.The inverse of `mute` is `unmute`.

 ### pan
 Format: `volume voices=vname1,vname2,... position=# rate=#`